Best traditional Portuguese food you need to try!

 Shrimps variations.

-Sea food is extreemely popular in Portugal’s cuisine.
-The first would be Portuguese Spicy Garlic Prawns, served with fresh parsley, bread and a glass of wine.
-Fried garlic shrimps is one of the classic traditional Portuguese dish.
-Slightly more sophisticated but highly recommended – fried shrimps wrapped in potato stripes – very visually attractive, highly tasty and crispy dish.
+Seafood is extremely popular in Portugal’s cuisine.
+The first would be Portuguese Spicy Garlic Prawns, served with fresh parsley, bread, and a glass of wine.
+Fried garlic shrimps is one of the classic traditional Portuguese dishes.
+Slightly more sophisticated but highly recommended – fried shrimps wrapped in potato stripes – a very visually attractive, highly tasty, and crispy dish.

 Peixe Grelhado – grilled fish.

 I definitely prefer grilled cod with garlic and baked potatoes.
-This is generally one of my favourite traditional Portuguese food of all.
-The below dish is from one of the best seaside restaurants in Ericeira.
+This is generally one of my favourite traditional Portuguese foods of all.
+The dish below is from one of the best seaside restaurants in Ericeira.
 Along with some delicious tapas (starters) the whole course is just 20 Euro.

-Typical tapas would be olives – very different taste to which you know from the olive jar.
-Freshly baked bread with garlic butter, vinho verde – young light green wine, which is produced mainly in north Portugal.
+Typical tapas would be olives – a very different taste from what you know from the olive jar.
+Freshly baked bread with garlic butter, Vinho Verde – young light green wine, which is produced mainly in northern Portugal.

 Peixe Grelhado in Portugal